fbpx

 A look at the various ways of approaching roof and balcony drainage on high density residential projects.

 Allproof’s roof drains have been hydraulically tested using an independent NATA accredited laboratory to maintain integrity in published testing data.
-Roof drainage options include small and large diameter bronze drains or the thick gauge PVC Sureflow and VRTW, both available with stainless or plastic grate.
-All of these are compatible with New Zealand’s leading roof membrane suppliers including their heat applied membranes.
+Roof drainage options include small and large diameter bronze drains or the thick gauge PVC Sureflow and VRTW, both available with stainless or plastic grates.
+All of these are compatible with New Zealand’s leading roof membrane suppliers including their heat-applied membranes.

-This coupled with Allproof’s stainless steel downpipes, rainwater heads and scuppers mean specifiers can be confident when selecting Allproof they are getting a fully integrated NZ made drainage system from roof to ground level.
-Allproof have been supplying NZ made membrane clamp ring drains and accessories for over 30 years, over this period Allproof have collaborated on a vast array of high-profile projects with other industry suppliers, specifiers and trade professionals.
+This coupled with Allproof’s stainless steel downpipes, rainwater heads and scuppers means specifiers can be confident when selecting Allproof they are getting a fully integrated NZ-made drainage system from the roof to ground level.
+Allproof have been supplying NZ-made membrane clamp ring drains and accessories for over 30 years, over this period Allproof has collaborated on a vast array of high-profile projects with other industry suppliers, specifiers and trade professionals.

 Share on facebook